Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \section{Study Design}

-The general study design is illustrated in Figure \ref{fig:scorecard_problem}.
-We aim to forecast the raw OpenSSF \textit{Maintained} score, the bucketed \textit{Maintained} score, the trend slope between consecutive scores and the trend type of a GitHub repository using historical data for various forecasting periods.
-To ensure the availability of a ground truth for the evaluation, we conducted the experiment using data from the past.
+We aim to forecast the raw OpenSSF \textit{Maintained} score (illustrated in Figure~\ref{fig:scorecard_problem}), the bucketed \textit{Maintained} score, the trend slope between consecutive scores, and the trend type using historical GitHub repository data across multiple forecasting horizons.
+To this end, we conduct a quantitative empirical study in which historical repository activity is reconstructed as multivariate time series and used to train and evaluate forecasting models under varying forecasting horizons.
+To ensure a reliable ground truth for the evaluation, we conduct the study retrospectively using data from the past.

-The following sections provide a detailed explanation of the data collection and preprocessing phase, the time series analysis conducted to understand the characteristics of the dataset, and the specific steps involved in the model development and evaluation.